nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-03-17-its-that-time-again-get-ready-to-upgrade-to-tfs-2015/index.md

 ---
 title: It's that time again; get ready to upgrade to TFS 2015
-description: "Prepare for the TFS 2015 upgrade!
+description: Prepare for the TFS 2015 upgrade!
 Discover essential strategies and tips to ensure a smooth transition before support for TFS 2010 ends.
-Don't wait!"
+Don't wait!
 date: 2015-03-17
 creator: Martin Hinshelwood
 id: "11241"